Connection status or expiry shows Unknown

 Why it happens

-PAT approaching expiry
+PAT expiry was never recorded

 How to fix it